madmous/madClones/client/README.md

 * Added a login section
 * Added a signup section to create a new user
 * Added authentication checks to the home route
+* Added unit test to reducers, actions, async actions, component lifecycles and event